nvkhedkar/UGMelanomaCNNHW/README.md

     - Handling class imbalance might help

 ### Model 2
+#### Accuracy and Loss for model 2 - keras augmentation
 ![Accuracy and Loss for model 2](images/model2.png)
-- Model 2 waa trained for 20 epochs with keras built-in data augmentation.
+- Model 2 was trained for 20 epochs with keras built-in data augmentation.
 - Following augmentations were used
     - Rotation
     - Zoom